-- 5.2 Where a person makes an application to the Secretary of State for a determination that a prohibition order should be reviewed the Teaching Agency will normally appoint a panel in line with paragraphs 4.1-4.9, consisting of persons who were not members of the original panel which recommended the prohibition order.
-There may be circumstances where the Teaching Agency will set aside a prohibition order without needing to refer to a panel.
-This may be, for example, where the conviction of a relevant offence has been quashed. - 5.3 If the application is referred to a panel, the Teaching Agency will send to the teacher a Notice of Hearing which will: - specify the address, time and date of the panel and the identity, where known, of the panel members; and - have annexed to it a copy of the GTCE Committee's or Secretary of State's decision when the prohibition order was made. - 5.4 The panel will take into account the principles of The Prohibition of Teachers in determining whether or not the prohibition order should be set aside. - 5.5 If the panel is satisfied that the prohibition order should be set aside, it will make a recommendation accordingly to the Secretary of State.
+- 5.2 Where a person makes an application to the Secretary of State for a determination that a prohibition order should be reviewed the National College for Teaching & Leadership will normally appoint a panel in line with paragraphs 4.1-4.9, consisting of persons who were not members of the original panel which recommended the prohibition order.
+There may be circumstances where the National College for Teaching & Leadership will set aside a prohibition order without needing to refer to a panel.
+This may be, for example, where the conviction of a relevant offence has been quashed. - 5.3 If the application is referred to a panel, the National College for Teaching & Leadership will send to the teacher a Notice of Hearing which will: - specify the address, time and date of the panel and the identity, where known, of the panel members; and - have annexed to it a copy of the GTCE Committee's or Secretary of State's decision when the prohibition order was made. - 5.4 The panel will take into account the principles of The Prohibition of Teachers in determining whether or not the prohibition order should be set aside. - 5.5 If the panel is satisfied that the prohibition order should be set aside, it will make a recommendation accordingly to the Secretary of State.
 If the application is refused, no further application may be made within twelve months of the date on which the original application was determined or a longer time limit as the Secretary of State may determine.